willmorrison1/RVaggregator/README.md

 -------

 RVaggregator aims to ease aggregation of spatial data.
-Aggregation involves the coarsening of a high resolution dataset (raster) across a lower resolution raster or polygon(s).
+Aggregation involves the coarsening of a high spatial resolution raster across rasters or polygons of lower resolution.

 I have not found an “all in one” and relatively fast aggregation solution in e.g. R/python/gdal etc that I like.
-RVaggregator allows you
+RVaggregator can:
-to:

--   Define a flexible range of statistics (cf. e.g. gdal which has a finite number of pre-compiled functions - it only had “sum” introduced in ~2019)
+-   Define a flexible range of aggregation statistics (cf. e.g. gdal which has a finite number of pre-compiled functions - it only had “sum” introduced in ~2019)
--   Parallelise processing across a range of input datasets
 -   Output neat shapefiles and 2D/3D rasters.
 -   Work with ordinal (e.g. land cover class) and continuous (e.g. heights) inputs
--   Avoid the headache of having to make a specific bit of code for a specific aggregation
+-   Aggregate data through command line (cf. R IDE or program)

 Also comes with command line interface wrapper in `CLI/RVaggregator-CLI.R`.